penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/09-connect-agents-a2a-protocol.md

 ### Authentication methods

-Logic App conversational agents support two authentication methods:
+Azure Logic Apps conversational agents support two authentication methods:

 - **API key-based authentication**: This is the default method.
 The API key (also referred to as the developer key) must be included in the X-API-Key header for any communication with the agent.
-- **App Service authentication (EasyAuth)**: If EasyAuth is configured on the Logic App (Standard), it takes precedence over API key-based authentication.
+- **App Service authentication (EasyAuth)**: If EasyAuth is configured on the logic app, it takes precedence over API key-based authentication.
 This method is typically used when OAuth flows or on-behalf-of (OBO) scenarios are required, such as interacting with connectors that require user context (explained in [Module 05 — Add user context to your tools](./05-add-user-context-to-tools.md)).

 ## Agent discovery and agent card